philterd/philter/docs/docs/output_signing.md

 ### Auto-generated key

-On first start, if no signing key exists in the database and `PHILTER_SIGNING_KEY_PATH` is not set, Philter generates a new ES256 keypair and persists it in the `signing_keys` MongoDB collection.
-The key is reused across restarts and shared across all instances in a cluster (they all read from the same MongoDB collection).
+On first start, if no active signing-key pointer exists in the database and `PHILTER_SIGNING_KEY_PATH` is not set, Philter generates a new ES256 keypair and persists it in the `signing_keys` MongoDB collection.
+A single document in the signing_key_state collection selects the active key.
+Each signing operation reads that pointer from the MongoDB primary; decrypted key material is reused only when its ID still matches.
+Instances therefore observe rotation on their next key selection, without a restart or cache TTL.

 The **private** key is encrypted at rest under `PHILTER_ENCRYPTION_KEY`, so a database dump on its own does not yield the ability to forge signatures: an attacker would need both the database and the deployment's master key.
 The **public** key is stored in the clear, because it is not a secret and `GET /api/signing-key` serves it without authentication so signatures can be verified.

-A key persisted in plaintext by an earlier build is encrypted automatically the first time Philter loads it.
-Signatures made before that keep verifying, since the key itself does not change.
+New key material is stored with majority write concern before the active pointer is atomically published with majority write concern.
+Concurrent startup selects one active pointer; unused startup candidates may remain in key history.
+Concurrent rotations are ordered by pointer publication.
+If the pointer cannot be read or its key cannot be loaded, signing fails rather than using a cached superseded key.
+No plaintext-key migration or fallback is supported.

 ### User-supplied key (optional)